thanhkeke97/RSTGameTranslation/README.md

 ## RST Game Translator
-This is a project inspired by [sethRobinson's UGTLive](https://github.com/SethRobinson/UGTLive)
+This product includes software from developed by Seth A. Robinson [sethRobinson's UGTLive](https://github.com/SethRobinson/UGTLive)

 RST Game Translator with the following features: